tearust/tea-docs/Try_the_demo/Run_task_on_other_blockchain.md

 If compiled successfully, you should see an executable file named "substrate-demo" in `target/debug` directory if you build with `cargo build` command, or in `docker/target/release` directory if you use the `docker/build.sh` shell script (compile with `cargo build --release` command inner).
 Congratulations, then you should open two terminals and `cd` into the directory contains "substrate-demo" to complete the following steps:

+## Start demo

+We need to start three node: Alice Bob and Agent.
+We need to run Alice and Bob for POA consensus, and run a normal node as agent of substrate-demo to send http request of request_delegate and begin_task to tea-network.

 ### Start Alice Node

 At the first terminal, run the following commands to run alice node: